 The cadastre is not the only reform we are implementing that has an impact on the real estate sector.
-A lot has already changed, and the real estate market was already set in forward motion with the adoption and implementation of previous laws.
+A lot has already changed, and the real estate market was already set in forwarding motion with the adoption and implementation of previous laws.
 Here I am primarily referring to the Law on Planning and Construction, as well as the laws covering the conversion and legalisation of properties.

 These processes are all interconnected.
 Through the legalisation process, we help to legally protect houses and flats that were erected illegally, among other reasons due to a lack of planning documentation and permits that could entail waiting for up to several years.
 On the other hand, with the introduction of e-permits and the complete regulating of the work of the cadastre and planning documentation, we are creating conditions in which nobody will ever have a reason to build without a permit.